Skip to main content

 • Pregnant people in their third trimester.

-Children of any age who require a single dose can also be vaccinated in the summer, particularly if there is concern that they will not be vaccinated later in the season.
+Children of any age who need a single dose can also be vaccinated in the summer, particularly if there is concern that they will not be vaccinated later in the season.

-For people who do not receive the vaccine in the fall, they can still get vaccinated later in the season because the peak incidence of influenza can often occur as late as February or March.
+For people who do not get the vaccine in the fall, they can still be vaccinated later in the season because influenza continues to occur in February and March.

 Watch this video in which Dr. Paul Offit answers why and when to get the influenza vaccine.

-A note about influenza vaccine and GBS: Most people with a history of GBS can be protected against influenza through vaccination.
-The only people with a history of GBS that typically prevents them from getting influenza vaccine are those whose GBS was diagnosed within six weeks of receipt of a previous influenza vaccine.
-In some cases, even these individuals may opt for vaccination after consulting with their healthcare provider.
-For example, they may have other conditions that increase their risk for complications if infected with influenza.
+A note about influenza vaccine and GBS: GBS is a condition in which a person’s immune system mistakenly attacks parts of their nervous system.
+GBS has been associated with influenza disease and vaccination, so some people (and healthcare providers) think people who have had GBS can’t get the influenza vaccine.
+However, most people with a history of GBS can actually get this vaccine.
+The only people with a history of GBS that shouldn’t get the influenza vaccine are those whose GBS occurred within six weeks of receipt of a previous influenza vaccine.
+In some cases, even these individuals may opt for vaccination after talking with their healthcare provider.
+For example, they may have other conditions that increase their risk for complications if they get sick with influenza.
 In these situations, the patient and their healthcare provider should evaluate the potential risks and benefits to decide whether they should get vaccinated.
 For more information about GBS and vaccines, see this page of our website.

 How is the influenza vaccine made?

-All of the vaccines listed below contain four influenza strains that circulated in the last year, either in the U.S. or in the Southern hemisphere.
+All of the vaccines listed below contain three influenza strains that circulated in the last year, either in the U.S. or in the Southern hemisphere.

 A few different types of influenza vaccine are available:

-• One is made using recombinant DNA technology and contains one protein that resides on the surface of influenza virus, called hemagglutinin.
-It is given as a shot.
+• One is made using recombinant DNA technology.
+It contains one protein from the surface of each of the three influenza viruses in the vaccine.
+The surface protein is called hemagglutinin.
+This vaccine is given as a shot.

-• One is made by growing influenza viruses in mammalian cells (canine kidney cells), instead of eggs, and killing them with formaldehyde.
+• One is made by growing influenza viruses in mammalian cells (canine kidney cells), instead of eggs.
+These viruses are killed with the chemical, formaldehyde, so they can’t cause an influenza infection.

-• The intranasal version of the influenza vaccine contains live weakened versions of four strains of influenza virus and can be given to people between 2 and 49 years of age.
+• The version of the influenza vaccine given by nose (called intranasal administration) contains live weakened versions of three strains of influenza virus and can be given to people between 2 and 49 years of age.
+In 2025-2026 an at-home version of this vaccine will be available, so people who qualify can have the vaccine delivered to their home to administer to themselves or others in the home.

 The influenza vaccine is unusual in that most years a different vaccine is made.
 Because strains of influenza virus that circulate in the community often differ from one season to the next, the vaccine must change to best protect against those different strains.
-Every year in the United States, the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) determine which strains of influenza are circulating, and make sure that all the influenza vaccines that are made that season contain viruses that should protect against the circulating strains.
-For this reason, the influenza vaccine is probably the hardest vaccine to make.
+Every year in the U.S., the CDC and the Food and Drug Administration (FDA) work with the World Health Organization (WHO) to determine which strains to include in the vaccine.
+The influenza vaccine is probably the hardest vaccine to make because of these yearly changes.
+Hopefully, someday scientists will figure out how to make an influenza vaccine that does not require these yearly updates.

 Learn more about why the influenza vaccine changes with each season by watching this short video part of the series Talking About Vaccines with Dr. Paul Offit.